HL7/fhir-shorthand/input/pagecontent/reference.md

 */
 ```

-The formal grammar for FSH discards all comments during import; they are not retained or used during IG generation.
-Implementations are free to modify the grammar to allow retention of comments.
+The ANTLR implementation given in [the Appendix](#appendix-formal-grammar) discards comments, however, implementations are free use approaches that process comments.

 #### Primitives

-The primitive datatypes and value formats in FSH are identical to the [primitive types and value formats in FHIR](https://www.hl7.org/fhir/R4/datatypes.html#primitive).
-References in this document to code, id, oid, etc. refer to the primitive datatypes defined in FHIR.
+The primitive datatypes and value formats in FSH are those defined in version of FHIR associated with the FSH project.
+References in this document to code, id, oid, etc. refer to [the primitive datatypes](https://www.hl7.org/fhir/R4/datatypes.html#primitive) in the referred FHIR version.

 FSH strings support the escape sequences that FHIR already defines as valid in its [regex for strings](https://www.hl7.org/fhir/R4/datatypes.html#primitive): \r, \n, and \t.
-Strings MUST be delimited by non-directional (neutral) quotes.
+Strings MUST be delimited by non-directional (neutral) quotes (U+0022).
 Left and right directional quotes (unicode U+201C and U+201D) sometimes automatically inserted by "smart" text editors SHALL NOT be accepted.
-Left and right directional single quotes (U+2018 and U+2019) SHALL NOT be accepted in contexts requiring a single quotation mark.
+Left and right directional single quotes (U+2018 and U+2019) SHALL NOT be accepted in contexts requiring a single quotation mark; use the non-directional apostrophe (U+0027) instead.

 #### References